oknoks/ok/flfaq.md

-# FAQ about Federated Learning

-In this FAQ, we explore Federated Learning, a way to train machine learning models across many devices without sharing their data.
-You’ll learn what Federated Learning is, how it works, and where it’s used, such as in healthcare and finance.
-We also cover its benefits, like better privacy and security, and compare it to traditional machine learning.
-Whether you’re new to Federated Learning or looking to understand it better, this guide provides clear and answers to common questions.

 ## What is Federated Learning?

 Federated Learning is a decentralized approach to machine learning where multiple devices or servers collaborate to train a shared model without exchanging their local data.
 Instead of pooling data into a central server, each device (often called a client) processes its own data and computes updates to the global model.
 These updates are then aggregated by a central server to refine the global model.
 This method enhances privacy and security by ensuring that sensitive data remains on local devices.